As part of assessing the best energy sources for the future, we are looking at the pros and cons of these different energy sources.

 Summary – Coal Energy Pros & Cons

-- There is work being done to capture contaminants and emissions from coal
+- Technology like CSS can capture air contaminants and emissions from coal

 - Coal can be converted into different types of fuel

-- Coal plants are cheaper than gas or nuclear plants
+- Coal plants are sometimes cheaper than gas or nuclear plants

-- Provides many jobs in countries like China
+- Currently provides significant jobs and income in major countries like China

-- Not a green form of energy > produces emissions when burning
+- Not a green form of energy > produces greenhouse gas emissions when burning

-- Is finite – not a renewable form of energy
+- Is finite as a resource – not a renewable form of energy

-- Coal supplies at plants need to be topped up
+- Coal supplies at plants need to be topped up, unlike some renewable forms of energy

 - Coal mining can be very destructive environmentally and to local communities